-The Thomas Cole National Historic Site (TCNHS) is now reviewing applications for the Cole Fellowship, a one-year, residential fellowship at the Thomas Cole National Historic Site.
-Fellows participate in the research and interpretation of the work, home, and studios of the artist, Thomas Cole (1801 – 1848).
-Four candidates are invited to join the site June 1, 2022-May 28, 2023.
+The Thomas Cole National Historic Site (TCNHS) is now reviewing applications for the Cole fellowship, a one-year, residential fellowship at the Thomas Cole National Historic site.
+COLE FELLOWS participate in the research and interpretation of the work, home, and studios of the artist, Thomas Cole (1801 – 1848).
+This includes conducting new primary research and working with staff on museum wide offerings spanning exhibitions and collections to educational programs, audience engagement, and more.

+Four candidates are invited to join the site June 6, 2023 – May 28, 2024.
 Through a combination of research, interpretation, and hands-on projects, Cole Fellows conduct significant research and gain professional museum experience.
 Selected candidates are provided the opportunity to:

 Conduct in-depth primary research that leads to a major project, presentation, and paper based on their work.

 Work closely with the Curator, and other TCNHS staff on projects that may include collection care and research, exhibitions, educational programs, and other special events.

 Attend an intensive one-week seminar with leading Cole scholar and Professor, Dr. Alan Wallach.

 Receive public speaking coaching and participate in ongoing sessions with award winning Broadway Director and TCNHS Board member, Warner Shook.